Abstract

 Patient: Female, 58

-Final diagnosis: esophageal obstruction
+Final diagnosis: Esophageal Obstruction

 Esophageal obstruction signs and Symptoms: difficulty in swallowing food, dysphagia, shortness of breath, nausea